 I obtained these manuscripts from an US source and they date from 1926 resp.
 1927.
 So these scores were most likely sent to the US in preparation of the announced welfare tour through American cities.
-The address label of the package did not survive completely, but one can still read that it was sent from "Berlin W 62, Budapester Straße 2" to a "Dr. M. W. Sullivan" in New York.
+The address label of the package did not survive completely, but one can still read that it was sent from "Berlin W 62, Budapester Straße 2" (the private address of the Prince) to a "Dr. M. W. Sullivan" in New York.

 The "Tango 1926" is scored for a small ensemble of harmonium, violin 1, violin obligato, cello, bass and tenor banjo.
 The parts are handwritten copies made by Mischa Michaeloff, but the title page of the piano part is written and signed by Prince Joachim.